sini/nixkraken/docs/src/guide/install/non-flakes.md

 ### `nix-prefetch-url`

 The following commands use `nix-prefetch-url` to get the Nix base32 hash from the unpacked sources archive retrieved from GitHub.
-The hash is then handed to `nix-hash` (or `nix hash convert`, which requires the `nix-command` [experimental feature][nix-command-experimental-feature] to be enabled) to get the final hash expected by fetchers.
+The hash is then handed to `nix-hash` (or `nix hash convert`, which requires the `nix-command` [experimental feature](https://nix.dev/manual/nix/2.18/contributing/experimental-features#xp-feature-nix-command) to be enabled) to get the final hash expected by fetchers.

 ```bash
 nix-hash \